Privacy & Cookies

 Security of your personal data

-We have implemented technology and policies with the objective of protecting your privacy from unauthorised access and improper use and will update these measures as new technology becomes available, as appropriate.
+We have implemented technology and policies with the objective of protecting your privacy from unauthorized access and improper use and will update these measures as new technology becomes available, as appropriate.

 For the avoidance of doubt, we do not and never shall sell your personal data to third parties for marketing or advertising purposes.
 We may pass on your personal data to third parties for the provision of services on our behalf (for example to process your payment), and to Chesneys stockists, where you have given your consent in advance.
 On our websites, we may have links to other websites or you may be referred to our website through a link from another website.
 We also use trusted partners to help us analyse the personal data we collect.